Joelcic/PointNet-pytorch/README.md

 - `Class TNet` Hold the architecture for the TNets parts in the PointNet model.

-- `Class FC_BN` Hold the architecture for fullyconneced layers folowed by batch normalization.
+- `Class FC_BN` Hold the architecture for fullyconneced layers followed by batch normalization.